 Her body was again pulled into the shape of a question mark by a condition called dystonia that was almost certainly a result of the prolonged and inappropriate use of the antipsychotics risperidone and quetiapine, which she had been forced to take against her will and mine in dementia jail.

-Writing about this abuse enrages me, even though it’s been two years since her death.
+Writing about this abuse enrages me, even though it’s been three years since her death.
 It was so cruel and unnecessary.

 Besides the contortion of her neck and upper torso, the lower part of her left leg, her ankle and her foot were severely swollen.
 The wound on the same leg was as disgusting as it had been two days prior, and her broken right arm was still in a sling hidden beneath her shirt.
 I tried my best to help her, but there was nothing either of us could do, much to our mutual frustration: